boostercloud/booster/docs/chapters/02_getting-started.md

 boost build
 ```

-You can also clean the co≤mpiled code by running:
+You can also clean the compiled code by running:

 ```bash
 boost clean